sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 This plugin provides a new tag type for the Contact Form 7 Plugin.
 It allows the dynamic generation of content for a text input box via any shortcode.
 For example, it comes with several built-in shortcodes that will allow the Contact Form to be populated from any $_GET PHP variable or any info from the get_bloginfo() function, among others.
 See below for included shortcodes.

+Don't see the shortcode you need on the list?
+You can write a custom one!
+Any shortcode that returns a string value can be used here.
+The included shortcodes just cover the most common scenarios, but the plugin provides the flexibility for you to grab any value you have access to programmatically.

 = HOW TO USE IT =